top of page

 Facility standards and equipment quality

-The quality of the dental facility and equipment can significantly impact your treatment outcome.
-Ensure that:
+The quality of the dental facility and equipment has a significant impact on your treatment outcome.
+You can check clinic regarding the following points:

 • The clinic meets international standards for medical facilities